corda/corda-docs-portal/content/en/platform/corda/4.13/community/corda-configuration-file.md

    | openssl x509 -pubkey -noout \
    | openssl rsa -pubin -outform der | openssl dgst -sha256
    ```
-3. Copy the public key hash that is generated and place it into the required location (e.g. in `node.conf`).
+3. Copy the public key hash that is generated and place it into the required location; for example, in `node.conf`.